 But there are ways to make this flight, if not completely enjoyable, at least tolerable.
 You have to do three things: bring the right things for the flight, wear the right things during the flight, and do the right thing during the flight.

 Bring the Right Things: Having a few proper items on your carry-on can really make the difference between a miserable flight and a comfortable one.
 Make sure you have these things in your carry on:

-- The carry-on itself – Make sure it abides by the Hong Kong Airlines requirements for carry-ons.
+- The carry-on itself – Make sure it abides by the Japan Airlines carry-on requirements.
 They have gotten a bit rigid in recent years.
-Make sure your carry-on is 22″x14″x9″, and weighs no more than 15 lbs.
+Make sure the carry-on length, width, and height sum up to less than 45 inches (115 cm), and weighs no more than 22 lbs (10 kg).
 The carry-on should also double as your “everyday bag” which will be with you almost always, including in the vans.
 It can be a backpack or a courier-style bag, it’s up to you.
 Make sure it’s comfortable to carry around everyday.

 - Your valuables, camera/smartphone/tablet/electronics, anything fragile or delicate – I always carry my delicate electronics with me.
 Plus, I can use my smartphone/tablet for music or entertainment on the long flight, although you do have access to a very extensive collection of music and videos (including first-run movies) on your personal video-on-demand (VOD) system.

 - Passport, wallet, credit cards, ATM cards, identification, and all other documentation – This should go without saying.

 - Headphones/earbuds – My AirPods Pro with noise-cancellation are a lifesaver for long flights.
 Because they have noise-cancellation, they double as earplugs.
 Note that Bluetooth earbuds or headphones will not work with the VOD system; you’ll have to have wired headphones or earbuds, or you can use the free ones that the airlines provide you.